-The beginning of March looked polar opposite of the end of March.
+The beginning of March 2020 looked polar opposite to the end of March.
 I realized we took that village we were so accustomed to helping us raise our families totally for granted when we lost it all and were fending for ourselves and maybe even questioning the amount of children we had (totally kidding), but seriously… I was trying to cope with it all myself while trying to encourage our kids that this is all temporary.

 I was trying to keep them engaged and doing their school work, all the while wanting to kick and scream at all I had taken away.
 The place we were in wasn’t fun.
 It wasn’t fun for any of us.

 I just thought.. if only we had a pool.
 Why didn’t we build a pool with this house?
 Why didn’t I know ahead of time we would all be quarantined at home and a pool would be our only saving grace?

 Our community center had a pool…but we couldn’t use it.
 Our friends had pools…but we couldn’t see them.